tsutterley/SMBcorr/doc/source/getting_started/Citations.rst

 - Lamont-Doherty Earth Observatory, Columbia University
 - University of Washington, Applied Physics Laboratory, Polar Science Center

-It is provided here for your convenience but *with no guarantees whatsoever*.
+It is provided here for your convenience but `with no guarantees whatsoever`.

-.. |euml|    unicode:: U+00EB ..
-LATIN SMALL LETTER E WITH DIAERESIS